cs640-fall20205/CS640-Practice-Assn/src/postgres/README.md

 ## Starting and connecting to the Postgres server

-1. Open your personal repository.
+1. Open your personal repository via the link you have been provided.

 2. In the terminal, navigate to the postgres directory: